-Note 5: Goodwill and Intangible Assets
+Note 6: Goodwill and Intangible Assets

 The table below sets forth goodwill and other intangible assets by reportable segment as of March 31, 2019 and December 31, 2018.
-The Company's Publishing and Marketing Services segments each operate as a single reporting unit.
+The Company's Publishing and Marketing Services segments each operate as a single reporting unit with all corporate expenses included in Publishing.
 There are no intangible assets or goodwill remaining for the Publishing segment.